lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following new features:

-* The **[!UICONTROL Download]** dialog is revamped in a list view with additional options to exlude the renditions which are not required, apply the same set of rules for similar asset types, and download the selected asset renditions.
+* The **[!UICONTROL Download]** dialog is revamped in a list view with additional options to exclude the renditions which are not required, apply the same set of rules for similar asset types, and download the selected asset renditions.

 <!--
 * The new **[!UICONTROL Download]** dialog now appears with all the renditions of the selected assets or folders containing assets in a list view, wherein the Brand Portal users can apply same set of renditions for similar asset types and download the selected asset renditions.